Detecting Multimedia Generated by Large AI Models: A Survey: Detection

 Cocchi et al. \cite{cocchi2023unveiling} investigate the robustness of different pre-trained model backbones against image augmentations and transformations.
 Their findings reveal that these transformations significantly affect classifier performance.

-Other works \cite{porcile2023finding, papa2023use} empirically study human face detection. \cite{porcile2023finding} focuses on detecting profile photos of online accounts, finding that a detector (EfficientNet-B1~\cite{tan2019efficientnet}) only trained on face images completely fails when detecting non-face images, and the detector can learn the semantic-level artifacts because it remains highly accurate even when the image is compressed to a low resolution. \cite{papa2023use} investigates the difficulty of non-expert humans in recognizing fake faces and further concludes that trained models outperform non-expert human users, which brings out the need for solutions to contrast the spread of disinformation.
+Other works \cite{porcile2023finding, papa2023use} empirically study human face detection. \cite{porcile2023finding} focuses on detecting profile photos of online accounts, finding that a detector (EfficientNet-B1~\cite{tan2019efficientnet}) only trained on face images completely fails when detecting non-face images, and the detector can learn the semantic level artifacts because it remains highly accurate even when the image is compressed to a low resolution. \cite{papa2023use} investigates the difficulty of non-expert humans in recognizing fake faces and further concludes that trained models outperform non-expert human users, which brings out the need for solutions to contrast the spread of disinformation.

 Furthermore, \cite{mandelli2022forensic} centers on the biological images and narrows on detecting synthetic western blot images.
 They explore a range of detection strategies, such as binary classification and one-class detectors, and notably, they do this without utilizing synthetic images in training.
-Their findings demonstrate the successful identification of synthetic biological images. \cite{Ha2024organic} seeks to understand how well these existing detectors and human groups can distinguish human art from DM-generated images.
-They find that supervised classifiers can be quite accurate, but are weaker at detecting images generated by newer models and adversarially altered images.
-In contrast, human artists (especially experienced experts) do well across all inputs.
-This highlights that a mixed team of human and automated detectors will likely provide the best combination of detection accuracy and robustness. \cite{carriere2023beyond} is the first work to detect authentic-looking handwriting generated by DMs.
+Their findings demonstrate the successful identification of synthetic biological images. \cite{carriere2023beyond} is the first work to detect authentic looking handwriting generated by DMs.
 Their experiments reveal that the strongest discriminative features come from real-world artifacts in genuine handwriting that are not reproduced by generative methods.